MicroEJ/docs/SDK6UserGuide/heapAnalyzer.rst

 The Heap Dumper generates heap files either :
 - directly from the Java heap on simulator
-- from .hex files that must be manually retrieved on device.
+- from .hex files that must be manually retrieved from the device.

 The heap dump should be performed after a call to ``System.gc()`` to exclude discardable objects.